jbottum/t5pat/langchain_markdown46.md

 plt.xlabel('Model'): This line sets the x-axis label as 'Model'.

 plt.title('Model Load Time Comparison'): This line sets the title of the chart as 'Model Load Time Comparison'.

+### Tokenizer Load Time Comparison:

+The following provides the code to plot the tokenizer load time and then a description of each line of code.
 ```
 # Plot tokenizer load times
 tokenizer_load_times = [sum(xl_tokenizer_load_times), sum(large_tokenizer_load_times)]